sharmalab/Hummingbird/README.md

-# Hummingbird: A Python-based toolkit for AWS Hybrid Cloud Resource Management
+# Hummingbird: A toolkit for Distributed AWS Cloud Resource Management

 We build Hummingbird for a distributed cloud execution of Cell Profiler.
 We aim Hummingbird to have two major steps.

-Step 1 - A boto3/Python method to start a ParallelCluster with Slurm, with images/pipelines.
+* A ParallelCluster call to start a cluster with Slurm, with images/pipelines.
 Our sample Cell Profiler use case has create csv method needs to be used, together with initiating with the AMI.

-Step 2 - Submitting the job array to Slurm.
+* Submitting the job array to Slurm.

 ## Install dependencies